shure-dev/logllm/README.md

 </div>

-## Features
+## Feature
-- Automatically extracts code from Jupyter Notebook files with GPT4o then save extracted logs to Weights & Biases (W&B) for easy tracking and analysis.
+Automatically extracts code from Jupyter Notebook files with GPT4o then save extracted logs to Weights & Biases (W&B) for easy tracking and analysis.

 ## Installation
 To install the package, run the following command in your terminal: